MohamadYusuf/WebRx-Site/docs/component-binding.md

 ## Disposal and memory management

-You **must** implement a *dispose* method on your view-model if your view-model holds references to any resources that aren't inherently garbage-collectable, or run the risk of producing memory-leaks:
+You **must** implement a <code>dispose</code> method on your view-model if your view-model holds references to any resources that aren't inherently garbage-collectable, or run the risk of producing memory-leaks:

-- *setInterval* callbacks will continue to fire until explicitly cleared.
+- <code>setInterval</code> callbacks will continue to fire until explicitly cleared.
-	Use *clearInterval(handle)* to stop them, otherwise your view-model might be held in memory.
+	Use <code>clearInterval(handle)</code> to stop them, otherwise your view-model might be held in memory.
 - [output properties](/docs/output-properties.html#start) continue to receive notifications from their dependencies until explicitly disposed.
 - Subscriptions to Rx-Observables continue to fire until explicitly disposed.
 - Manually-created event handlers on external DOM elements (you shouldn't do that anyway to fit the MVVM pattern)